VagelisKalimeris/Test-Go-RestApi/README.md

 ## Design
-Having access to the system, would have enabled pre-configuring a test environment with data, in turn decoupling resource creation from test run.
+Having access to the system, would have enabled pre-configuring a trusted test environment with data, in turn decoupling resource creation from test run.
-Since this was not an option, a dynamic approach was followed:
+This was not an option, so instead a dynamic approach was followed:
 - A set of test data is created at setup and removed during teardown.
 During these phases `CREATE`/`DELETE` operations are tested too.
 - Test cases have access to these resources and create/delete extra ones, on a need basis.
 When this happens